-With our 2019-2020 Internal Music Director under self-quarantine, Matthew McPherson (Wane Lietoc) has taken to his personal tapes, highlighting and documenting the most outstanding in his collection.
-In the eighth edition of Tape Quarantine, he listens to Foot Village on his new Walkman.
+With our 2019-2020 Internal Music Director under self-quarantine, Matthew McPherson (Wane Lietoc) has taken to their personal tapes, highlighting and documenting the most outstanding in their collection.
+In the eighth edition of Tape Quarantine, they listen to Foot Village on their new Walkman.

 There’s a primal joy to biking, I suppose.
 Last month, a friend left my house his bike for the impending future of quarantine.
 I started using it to go into Goleta as an excuse to sell $15 of tapes a week on eBay.
 Then, I started using it to cope with any moment of boredom.
 Tapes + exercise is no new concept—in fact, it is why I finally “upgraded” to a sports Walkman.
 While I rarely consult Techmoan’s guide or log on to the forums to talk shop about Walkmen specs, the WM-SFX39 boasts not just a clock, radio, and stopwatch—it can play tapes in reverse.
 Perfect for when you want to bike 45 minutes out and 45 minutes back, timed by the tape reversal.

 It also completely opens up a new category of music to listen to itself!
 While there’s Galaxie 500 or Breeders for those cruises through Goleta proper, it’s all about that coastal trail death bike.
 With a faint coastal heat always along your back as the asphalt trail extends for what feels like miles, you’ll want the loudest, most blood-boiling punk.
 Fugazi’s Repeater is itself an excellent choice during those moments when I want to race down the path like a banshee, only to withdraw at the quiet moments.

 When I want to feel like a maniac for the entire trip, desperately trying to outpace and set new records in my personal speed, I put on Foot Village’s World Fantasy.